flhofer/dell_TB16_firmware/README.md

 > [!WARNING]
 > This install may fail at the prompt, but continue flashing and succeed in the background.
 Thus, keep the power to the dock for a minute or two after the command ends.
 >
-> The flashers `attach()` and `reload()` method calls are done after writing, but they're timeout-based and thus often don't work correctly.
+> The flashers' `attach()` and `reload()` method calls are done after writing, but they're timeout-based and thus often don't work correctly.
 You might need to power-cycle the dock to reload the firmware after writing, but wait: the process isn't terminated immediately after `fwupd` exits.
 If you want more info about the `attach()` mechanism, check the `fwupdmgr` [docs](https://github.com/fwupd/fwupd/blob/main/docs/tutorial.md).

-If it fails due to a timeout, and it most likely will, the second MST is unlikely to be flashed.
+If it fails due to a timeout (which it likely will), the second MST is unlikely to flash.
 Therefore, to flash also the second MST, disconnect monitors from MST-1 and make sure to attach a monitor to MST-2 and repeat.

 ### Flashing TB16's NVM

-The requirements for the two following, the `Cable` and `Dock/BME`'s NonVolatile Memory, are identical: Linux and a recent `fwupd` package.
+The requirements for the following two, the `Cable` and `Dock/BME`'s NonVolatile Memory, are identical: Linux and a recent `fwupd` package.

-To update Thunderbolt Cable or Dock NVM, type as root/`sudo`
+To update the Thunderbolt Cable or Dock NVM, type as root/`sudo`
 ```
 $ fwupdtool install-blob <bin-file>
 ```